Strict irreducibility of Markov chains and ergodicity of skew products

-The above proposition shows that the notion of irreducibility of Markov kernels introduced before is tightly related to the notion of $m$-irreducibility in the theory of Markov chains, cf. \cite[Section 2.2]{Num84} and \cite[Section 9.2]{DMPS18}.
-However, the latter is slightly stronger in the sense that it requires that for any $B \in \mathscr{E}$ with $m(B) > 0$ \textit{all} $y \in E$ admit some $n \in \mathbb{N}$ (which may depend on $y$) such that $\pi^{n}(y,B) > 0$.
-It will turn out that from a dynamical point of view the weaker notion of irreducibility introduced above is more convenient.
+The above proposition shows that the notion of irreducibility of Markov kernels introduced above is tightly related to the notion of $m$-irreducibility in the theory of Markov chains, cf. \cite[Section 2.2]{Num84} and \cite[Section 9.2]{DMPS18}.
+However, the latter is slightly stronger in the sense that it requires for any $B \in \mathscr{E}$ with $m(B) > 0$ that \textit{all} $y \in E$ admit some $n \in \mathbb{N}$ (which may depend on $y$) such that $\pi^{n}(y,B) > 0$.
+It will turn out that from a dynamical point of view the weaker notion of irreducibility is more convenient.
 It is for instance equivalent to the ergodicity of the Markov shift corresponding to $\pi$ and $m$ as we shall see in Proposition \ref{ergodicity} below.